Cloudxtreme/nginx-lm/readme.md

 nginx-lm is command line app written in python that helps you publish and manage apps with nginx, focusing on publishing them _locally_.

-in a nutshell, it is a tool to generate nginx config files for you, specially for internal personal projects.
+In a nutshell, it is a tool to generate nginx config files for you, specially for internal personal projects.

 # why

-writing config files is a repetitive task, so we should automate it. because i say so.
+Because writing config files is a repetitive task, so we should automate it.

 # how